ronen567/just-the-docs/docs/optimizations.md

 where \\(\gamma\\) is a constant controlling the decay of the gradients average. and \\(g^2_{t} = g_{t} \odot g_{t} \\) , i.e. an elementwise square.

-The term required in the denominator is the square root of this quantity, which is denoted as the RMS (Root Mean Square) of previous squared gradients, up to time t, so:
+The term required in the denominator is the square root of this quantity, which is denoted as the RMS (Root Square) of previous squared gradients, up to time t, so:

 \\(RMS(g^2)_t=\sqrt {E(g^2)_{t} + \epsilon} \\)